cronburg/shadow-memory/README.md

     git clone https://github.com/cronburg/shadow-memory.git .
     make shadow.so

-Then `#include "shadow.c"` in any C source file, and link libshadow by passing the flags `-L/path/to/shadow-memory -lshadow` to GCC.
+Then `#include "shadow.h"` in any C source file, and link libshadow by passing the flags `-L/path/to/shadow-memory -lshadow` to GCC.

 Advanced Usage